benblazak/ergodox-firmware/src/keyboard/ergodox/layout.md

 ## notes

-* Each layer takes 420 bytes of memory, wherever it's stored.
-(The matrix size is 12x7, keycodes are 1 byte each, and function pointers are 2 bytes.)
+* Each full layer takes 420 bytes of memory, wherever it's stored.
+(The matrix size is 12x7, keycodes are 1 byte each, and function pointers are 2 bytes each.)

 -------------------------------------------------------------------------------